Sessions and server side state

 Eliom references ¶

-Eliom references (erefs) are some kind of references with a (possibly) limited scope.
+Eliom references (erefs) are a kind of references with a (possibly) limited scope.
 You declare a reference with an initial value and a scope.
 Then, when you change the associated value, it actually changes only for the scope you specified.

 Eliom references can be persistent or not (that is: can survive after relaunching the server or not).